robsteriam/dotfiles-public/README.md

 # **robsteriam Dotfiles**

-These are the personal configuration files for my macOS setup, designed for akeyboard driven workflow.
+These are the personal configuration files for my macOS setup, designed for a keyboard driven workflow.
 This is a work in progress and will constantly change over time.
 I'm having fun, enjoying the process and learning.

 Explore the documentation on the **[Wiki](https://github.com/robsteriam/dotfiles-public/wiki)** or see it in action in the video demo below.

+> [!NOTE]
+> This setup is opinionated and optimized for keyboard-driven workflows.
+> It’s a living project—expect it to evolve frequently.

 [![macOS Setup: Aerospace, Sketchybar, JankyBorders, Raycast, Kitty, etc.](https://img.youtube.com/vi/Nozqf0ZCiPw/maxresdefault.jpg)](https://youtu.be/Nozqf0ZCiPw?si=z1MuF0Y4N9s8L3jU)

+> *📺 Watch: macOS setup demo using Aerospace, Sketchybar, and Kitty.*

 ---